 Who will be in court?

-- The young person charged with the crime, known as “the accused”.
+- The child or young person charged with the crime, known as “the accused”.
 If a young person is told to appear in court they must do so.
 If they do not, a warrant could be issued for their arrest.

 - The judge, sheriff or JP.
 They make sure that the law is followed and are responsible for deciding the sentence if the accused is convicted.
+Where there is no jury they will also decide upon a verdict having heard all the evidence.

 - The prosecutor.
 Presents the evidence against the accused.

 - The clerk of court.
 Calls the case, records the court’s proceedings, can give advice on court procedures and will issue and sign any relevant documentation.
+They may also provide legal advice to the JP in the JP court.

 - Possibly the court based social worker (although there is no legal requirement and local practice varies) to note what happens and provide any further information to the judge, sheriff or JP if required.